vapoursynth/vapoursynth/doc/gpufilters.rst

 |                           |           | Reference code — it has not run on NVIDIA hardware yet.       |
 +---------------------------+-----------+---------------------------------------------------------------+

-Shaders reach the pipeline two ways, and the examples show one each: the invert filter and BoxBlur's GPU path ship readable GLSL and compile it at creation through compileGPUShader (cached per core, so many instances parse once), while PlaneStatsGPU commits ``glslc -O`` output as a header and needs no compiler at all.
-Both hand the same words to the same maintenance5 pipeline creation — pick by taste, or by whether you want an optimizer pass, which the runtime path deliberately omits since drivers optimize anyway.
+Shaders reach the pipeline two ways.
+Every example here takes the first: ship readable GLSL and compile it at creation through compileGPUShader, which caches per core by source text, so many instances of the same kernel parse once.
+The alternative is to commit SPIR-V a build step produced — ``glslc -O`` output as a header, say — and hand that to Program::spirv instead, needing no compiler at runtime.
+Both reach the same maintenance5 pipeline creation, so pick by taste, or by whether you want the optimizer pass the runtime path deliberately omits since drivers optimize anyway.

 Specialize by putting a preamble in front of the kernel body, which is what BoxBlur does to get its four sample types out of one source::